 These photos, as with the first samples, were exported directly from RAW with no edits other than a brightness equalization with a 0.7EV push on the PureNight shots to compensate for the reduced brightness of the light pollution.
-We expect the final versions of PureNight to show roughly -0.3EV to -1EV of reduction in brightness, depending on the conditions.

 Once again, If you would like to download the full resolution versions of these images to play around with, download the full resolution RAW DNGs here (.zip, 73.2 MB).

 PureNight is made of a special type of glass called didymium glass.
 PureNight mounts in front of your camera lens with a standard square filter holder (sold separately).